 A simple gesture can move a nation.

 Twenty-six years ago, on a bleak, chillingly cold and wet February day of 1989, in Tokyo, the Fourth King of Bhutan, His Majesty Jigme Singye Wangchuck, made a ‘small’ gesture at the State Funeral of the Showa Emperor of Japan.
-That one simple act of humility would define the relation between the two monarchies.
+That one simple act of humility would define the relations between the two monarchies.

 Almost without exception, on that day the people of Japan were in mourning.
 At Shinjuku Gyoen in an open pavilion the heads of state, from superpowers to kings from small monarchies such as Bhutan, had gathered from around the globe for the State Funeral for Emperor Hirohito.